Toyota Aygo X interior, tech and comfort

 The infotainment system is Toyota’s latest unit, which banishes memories of the sub-standard setup it used to sell.
 It’s simple to use, has good media and smartphone connectivity, and is reasonably quick.
 It ranges in size between 7.0 and 9.0 inches and also comes with cloud-connected navigation, remote updates and Apple CarPlay and Android Auto.
 In the Exclusive trim, there’s also a wireless charging pad under the centre display.

-As you’d expect, there is a USB charging port and 12v power outlet, although we’d ideally like to see more dotted around the cabin.
+As we expected, there is a USB charging port and 12v power outlet, although we’d ideally like to see more dotted around the cabin.
 In addition you can spec it with a JBL premium sound system, which sounds good delivering plenty of bass.
-You can also connect it to the Toyota app to remotely check the car’s fuel levels, warning messages and where it is parked – useful if you’re in unfamiliar city streets.
+We were also able to connect it to the Toyota app to remotely check the car’s fuel levels, warning messages and where it is parked – useful if you’re in unfamiliar city streets.

 Comfort